-You can see the available moduels for this year below. please not module specifications are still subject to change over the summer.
-Module choices are also not guaranteed due to timetable clashes.
+You can can see the modules currently available for this year below.
+Please note the module offering and module specifications are still subject to change.
+Choices also cannot be guaranteed due to timetable restrictions.

 You can submit your module choices by downloading, completing and returning the Initial Module Selection Form.

 For students arriving in September: 31st July 2020